Non-degeneracy of solution for critical Lane-Emden systems with linear perturbation: Introduction

-At last, since the system is a Halmitonian type system, which is strongly indefinitely.
+At last, since the system is a Hamiltonian type system, which is strongly indefinitely.
 We have to use the local Pohozaev identities in a quite different way, to decide where and how to use the identities.
-We believe that our variety new ideas and technique computations will help to deal with other related problems involving critical exponents and Halmitonian type system.
+We believe that our variety new ideas and technique computations will help to deal with other related problems involving critical exponents and Hamiltonian-type system.

 We would like to point out that the local Pohozaev identities play an important role in many problems, for examples, the existence of infinitely bubbling solutions (see \cite{Guo2020, PWY}), the local uniqueness for bubbling solutions (see \cite{dly, GNNT, GPY}) and the non-degeneracy of bubbling solutions (see \cite{guo1}).
-To our best knowledge, it is the first time to use local Pohozaev identities to study the problems involving Halmitonian system with critical exponents.
+To our best knowledge, it is the first time to use local Pohozaev identities to study the problems involving Hamiltonian system with critical exponents.

 The paper is organized as follows.
-In Section 2, we introduce some preliminary results.
-In Section 3, we establish the local Pohozaev identities for a Halmitonian system.
-In order to obtain the point wise estimates, for the solutions, we revisit the proof of Theorem A in Section 4.
-Section 5 is devoted to the proof of Theorem 1.1.
-Some important estimations are attached in the Appendix.
-Indeed, some of the estimates in this part are independent interesting, which we believe that they are very useful for other related problems.
+In Section 2, we establish the local Pohozaev identities.
+In order to obtain the point wise estimates for the solutions, we revisit the proof of Theorem {\bf{A}} in Section 3.
+Section 4 is devoted to the proof of Theorem 1.1.
+Some important estimations and preliminary results are attached in the Appendix.
+Indeed, some of the estimates in this part are independently interesting, which we believe that they are very useful for other related problems.